Cozyx213/PLANT-CAPSTONE/README.md

 ## How the Program Fulfills the Criteria (for Sir Jay Vince Serato)
 Inheritance
--   Crop has 3 subclasses, namely HerbCrop, RootCrop, and LeafCrop Abstraction
+-   Crop has 3 subclasses, namely HerbCrop, RootCrop, and LeafCrop

+Abstraction
--   Interfaces are used for these different Crop Types, such as Prunable, Medicinal, and Subterranean Encapsulation
+-   Interfaces are used for these different Crop Types, such as Prunable, Medicinal, and Subterranean

+Encapsulation
 -   Already given

 Polymorphism
 -   Used when creating/updating a crop through the cropfactory
 -   Loading all existing crops from the .csv file

+File Handling
+-   Used when loading users, crop beds, and crop logs into the program
+-   These are stored in .csv files in /resources/csv

+Design Patterns
+-   Singleton -- Utilized in the CropController
+-   Factory -- Utilized in the CropFactory when updating/creating new crops

 ## Quick Start